stephendickens1/ruby-foundations/chapter1/01_say_hello_to_ruby.md

 ## Learning objectives

-In this chapter, you'll learn about:
+In this section, you'll learn:

 - One way of executing Ruby code
-- Strings
+- How to create and concatenate Strings
-- Return values
+- What is meant by _return value_
-- Variable assignment
+- How to _assign_ and _reassign variables_
-- Constants
+- How to _assign constants_

 ## Prerequisites